biswas/Transverse_energy_analysis/README.txt

 	 3.3 Modify fitBESData5_1. cpp

+	4. DONE by interpolating --
-	4. figure out the correct method to take care of the fact that the lambda spectra are available for slightly different centralities than the rest of the spectra; specifically, lambda spectra have centralities 40-60 and 60-80 instead of 40-50, 50-60, 60-70, and 70-80; guess: combine the
+	figure out the correct method to take care of the fact that the lambda spectra are available for slightly different centralities than the rest of the spectra; specifically, lambda spectra have centralities 40-60 and 60-80 instead of 40-50, 50-60, 60-70, and 70-80; guess: combine the